Tungabhadra Dam: Proposals and plan agreements

 In 1860, Sir Arthur Cotton of Madras Presidency originally conceived the Tungabhadra project.
 His proposals were further modified and developed subsequently, evolving it into a joint scheme with the Kingdom of Hyderabad.
 N. Paramseswaran Pillai accordingly revised the scheme in 1933.
 In 1940, Madras ordered a detailed investigation of the scheme.
-Based on the agreements made, an examination of a number of alternatives was conducted by L. Venkata Krishna Iyer, the then Superintending Engineer, Bellary, and F. M. Dowley, Chief Engineer, both from the kingdom.
-In 1942, further detailed investigations of the project were done by M. S. Thirumale Iyengar from the presidency.
-The report he thus submitted was accepted by the Government of Madras with certain modifications fixing the sill level at RL 1550 ft.
+Based on the agreements made, an examination of a number of alternatives was conducted by L. Venkata Krishna Iyer, the then Superintending Engineer, Bellary, and F. M. Dowley, Chief Engineer, both from the kingdom, Between 1942 and 1947 further detailed investigations of the project were done by Mr. Pallimalli Papaiah (Chief Engineer- Hyderabad state) and M. S. Thirumale Iyengar (Chief Engineer) from the Madras presidency.
+The report thus submitted was accepted by the Government of Madras with certain modifications fixing the sill level at RL 1550 ft.
 The June 1944 agreement between Madras and Hyderabad enabled the two governments to finally begin the construction of the Tungabhadra project.